rosatolen/xss-presentation/readme-participant.md

 * `./gradlew xss-presentation:test`
 * `./gradlew xss-presentation:intTest`
 * `./gradlew xss-presentation:uaTest`
-* `./gradlew xss-presentation:appSecTests # should fail at first`
+* `./gradlew xss-presentation:appSecTest # should fail at first`

 ## Fix it!
-* The `appSecTests` are there to guide you though fixing the vulnerabilities
+* The `appSecTest` are there to guide you though fixing the vulnerabilities
 * But remember, a passing test does not imply correctness!

 ## Run the app